The weight of fluids is the liquid part of your body. Body weight varies every day depending on what you eat and drink.

 - Check your blood pressure and write it down

-- Look for signs of swelling and puffiness in your tissues
+- Watch out for signs of swelling and puffiness in your tissues

-- Notice how you feel, i.e. shortness of breath
+- Notice how you are feeling, e.g., shortness of breath

-- Pay attention to the types of food you eat and the amount you drink
+- Pay attention to the types of food and the amount of drinks you consume

-How do you know if you have too much fluid?
+How do you know if your body contains too much fluid?

-Too much fluid means “fluid overload,” which can strain your heart.
+Too much fluid means “fluid overload,” which may require too much strain on your heart.

 Symptoms of fluid overload:

 What can you do in case of fluid overload?